naveenann/oss-node-example/README.md

 ## Example

-You can find the whole example [here](https://github.com/naveenann/oss-node-example).
+You can find the example [here](https://github.com/naveenann/oss-node-example).